 - Rear facing weight limit: 5-40 lbs.

-- Rear facing height limit: head more than 1″ from the top of the seat
+- Rear facing height limit: Until the child’s head is 1 inch below the top of the seat’s shell

 - Forward facing weight range: 20-65 lbs.